DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Project/README.md

 agriculture/
 ├── configuration.json     # Configuration parameters for the connector
 ├── connector.py           # Main connector implementation (blank by default)
-├── setenv.bat             # (for Windows) Script to set the environment in the CMD terminal ├── setenv.sh              # (for Mac) Script to set the environment in the zsh terminal ├── agr.env                # The file containing the environment variables for the above 'setenv' scripts above (blank by default)
+├── agr_manual.env         # The file containing the environment variables to be set, copied, and run in the OS's terminal ├── setenv.bat             # (for Windows) Script to set the environment in the CMD terminal ├── setenv.sh              # (for Mac) Script to set the environment in the zsh terminal ├── agr.env                # The file containing the environment variables for the above 'setenv' scripts above (blank by default)